AbrahamAdegoke/African-commodities-paradox/Report.md

 1. **Gradient Boosting significantly outperformed Ridge:** R² improved from 0.074 to 0.434, demonstrating the importance of capturing non-linear relationships.

+2. **SHAP provided interpretable insights:** The feature importance ranking confirmed our hypothesis about governance being more important than resource dependence.

-2. **Clustering revealed meaningful country profiles:** The three clusters have clear economic interpretations and policy relevance.
+3. **Clustering revealed meaningful country profiles:** The three clusters have clear economic interpretations and policy relevance.

-3. **The CDI index proved useful:** Combining export components into a single metric simplified analysis while remaining interpretable.
+4. **The CDI index proved useful:** Combining export components into a single metric simplified analysis while remaining interpretable.

-4. **Interactive dashboard:** Streamlit enables non-technical users to explore the data.
+5. **Interactive dashboard:** Streamlit enables non-technical users to explore the data.

 ## 5.2 Challenges Encountered